textbook/textbook.github.io/content/development/js-tdd-ftw.md

 });
 ```

+Note that the _"Act"_ is the same, but the _"Arrange"_ and _"Assert"_ have changed.
 Call the shot, then run the test again to see if you were correct:

 ```bash
 $ npm t